JayTThib/Pikuma-2D-Physics-Engine-Course/README.md

-A 2D physics engine using SDL to handle rendering and input.
+A 2D physics engine with SDL to handle rendering and input.

+Created by following the course at: https://pikuma.com/courses/game-physics-engine-programming